3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Related Work

-\paragraph{3D-aware view diffusion and I/O sync.} To introduce 3D-awareness in single-image diffusion models, \citet{renderdiffusion, forward} elevate image features into 3D NeRFs to render denoised views.
-Extending this concept to multi-view diffusion, DMV3D~\citep{dmv3d} represents an end-to-end feed-forward output sync approach.
-However, these methods often produce blurry outputs due to the information loss in the absence of residual connections. \citet{syncdreamer} attempt to preserve these connections through input sync and attention-based feature fusion, yet it lacks a robust architecture, leading to subpar quality as noted in \citet{one2345}.
-Alternatively, employing feed-forward Gaussian reconstruction models~\citep{grm, lgm} for output sync preserves more information but often struggles to coherently fuse inconsistent views, resulting in only marginal improvements in 3D consistency as seen in \citet{videomv}.
-On the other hand, optimization-based I/O sync methods in ~\cite{nerfdiff, syncmvd, genesistex} either require strong local conditioning or suffer from the pitfalls of score averaging, resulting in overly smoothed textures.
+\paragraph{View diffusion with 3D representation.} To introduce 3D representation in single-image diffusion models, \citet{renderdiffusion, forward} elevate image features into 3D NeRFs to render denoised views. \citet{dmv3d, cycle3d, videomv} further extend this concept to multi-view diffusion.
+However, these methods often produce slightly blurry outputs due to error accumulation. \citet{syncdreamer} attempt to preserve the original model topology through attention-based feature fusion, yet it lacks a robust architecture, leading to subpar quality as noted in \citet{one2345}.
+On the other hand, optimization-based I/O sync methods in \citet{nerfdiff, syncmvd, genesistex} either require strong local conditioning or suffer from the pitfalls of score averaging, resulting in overly smoothed textures.